This section provides information about managing discussions when cohorts are enabled in your course.

-Above the list of posts on the Discussion page, the in all cohorts filter is selected by default.
+Above the discussion navigation pane on the Discussion page, the in all cohorts filter is selected by default.
 You see every post when you make this selection, as shown in the illustration on the left.
 To limit the list so that you can view the same set of posts as the members of a cohort, select the name of that cohort as shown on the right.

 Note that both of these lists include posts that are visible to everyone.
 When you filter the list by cohort, you see the same, complete set of posts that the members of the cohort see.